 In the meantime, Terre des Hommes is working to build support for the idea through global civil society, from the grassroots upward.
-This year, the organization will host workshops on children's rights and the environment in every major region of the world; the first one will take place in May 2019 in Colombia.
+The organization plans to host workshops on children's rights and the environment in every major region of the world; the first one was scheduled to take place in May 2019 in Colombia.
 "Our vision is to come up with a declaration on the right to a healthy environment by the end of the project," Schubert says.
 "We hope it will be a forceful statement that can inspire further action at different levels, including standards-setting."
 Another goal is to convince national, state, and provincial governments to pass resolutions-or, even better, establish policies-that ensure equitable access to the natural world as well as protection from environmental degradation.